aiokaizen/archad/README.md

 ### 1. Download neovim

-If you don't have it already, you should download nvim.
+If you don't have it already, you should download neovim.

 ``` bash
 curl -LO https://github.com/neovim/neovim/releases/latest/download/nvim-linux64.tar.gz